Del Monte Airfield: Battle of the Philippines

-On March 16, 1942, Del Monte was later used to evacuate General MacArthur, his family and senior staff from the Philippines, leaving before midnight.
+On March 16, 1942, Del Monte was later used to evacuate General MacArthur, his family, and senior staff from the Philippines, leaving before midnight.
 The evacuation party had arrived by PT boat from Corregidor and on March 16, four B-17 Flying Fortresses from Australia flew up to Del Monte: B-17E 41-2408, B-17E 41-2429, B-17E 41-2434 and B-17E 41-2447 and evacuated them to Batchelor Field, arriving on the 17th.

 On Thursday, March 26, 1942, Del Monte was again used to evacuate Philippine President, Manuel Quezon, his family, doctors, chaplain, and senior staff.
 Two B-17's had flown up from Australia and arrived at 8:45pm and departed again at 11pm for Australia.

 On April 8, 1942, the air echelons of the 24th Pursuit Group along with the remaining Army Air Corps flying operations in the Philippines were withdrawn from Luzon and transferred to Del Monte with whatever aircraft were left to carry on the fight.

 In April 1942, a group of 7 B-25s and 3 B-17s from Australia returned to Del Monte for the Royce Mission, to attack the Japanese on three bombing missions.
 On April 12, B-25s hit the harbor and shipping at Cebu, Cebu Island while B-17s carried out single-bomber strikes against Cebu harbor and Nichols Field on Luzon.
 On 13 April B-25s hit targets in the Philippines for the second consecutive day.
-The B-25s took off just after midnight and bombed shipping at Cebu on Cebu Island and installations at Davao on Mindanao.
+The B-25s took off just after midnight and bombed shipping at Cebu and installations at Davao on Mindanao.
 Later in the day the B-25s again attacked Davao, bombing the dock area.

 The advancing Japanese forced their return to Australia.
 In addition to the raids, they brought out a number of important military and diplomatic personnel who had gathered at Del Monte to await evacuation.
 The last of the 24th Pursuit Group's aircraft were captured or destroyed by enemy forces on or about May 1, 1942 when the airfield was abandoned by the United States, leaving its facilities to the Japanese invaders.